The women of Japan have been famed for centuries for their porcelain-like skin.

 Step 2: A Lotion (i.e. Toner)

-Japanese “lotion” (kesho-sui) is the equivalent of a toner which you gently dab onto clean skin.
+Japanese “lotion” (kesho-sui) is the equivalent of a toner that you gently dab onto clean skin.

 J-beauty is also very big into hydration which is why lotions are typically full of incredible humectants like hyaluronic acid, ceramides and aloe.